SaysKez/dev-bones/README.md

 - **Skeleton** - The basic bones of a website with all the metadata and setup you need to get started.
 - **Zombie** - The skeleton with extras for those bigger builds with SCSS, a task runner, and other conveniences preconfigured for you to get your zombie up and running.
 - **Flesh & Bones** - Semantic HTML bones and frequently used CSS flesh ready to graft on to any skeleton.
 Copy and paste the bits you need, bury the rest.
-- **Resources & Brain Matters** (this document) -  Top off your skeleton of choice with a grave full of resources & links for frequently referenced topics from initial styling and layout guides to tools for testing.
+- **Resources & Brain Matters** *(this document)* -  Top off your skeleton of choice with a grave full of resources & links for frequently referenced topics from initial styling and layout guides to tools for testing.

 ## Download
-To get your own dev-bones skeleton copy this command into your terminal:
+Download the ZIP file above or copy this command into your terminal to get your own set of Dev Bones:

 `git clone https://github.com/SaysKez/dev-bones.git`

-Or download the ZIP file from above.

 ## How to use
 Grab the bits you need, bury the rest: